Last Updated on August 31, 2020 by Nina Ahmedow

 While a walk along the canals is always a lovely thing to do I firmly believe that you only learn to truly appreciate the importance of them on a boat tour.
 This is certainly true for Utrecht as well as cities like Amsterdam or Hamburg.
 (Do check out my post on free things to do in Hamburg.)
 The canals played an important part in the city’s history and seeing them from water level helps you understand how intricate the system is.
 After an hour on the boat, you’ll know more about Utrecht’s role in trade as an independent city.
 And the photos you will take from there will be spectacular.
 If you’re more adventurous you could even go kayaking on the canals!

 Have you ever been to Utrecht?
+If so, what were your favorite things to do in Utrecht?
 And if not, have you ever considered going?